gdumie01/dezc2024-proj-exoplanets/README.md

 * `exo-planets-pipeline`: With all the code with for orchestration pipeline, including dbt models under `exo-planets-pipeline/dbt` (which can be added as a dbt sub-directory in dbt cloud)
 * `dashboard`: Report export from Looker Studio
 * `images`: Printouts of results
+* `mage_data/exo-planets-pipeline`: contains the mage db to allow for the the automatic API call on docker compose up

 #### High level overview:
 * Pipeline fetches selected data [columns](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html) from the data from NASA's [API](https://exoplanetarchive.ipac.caltech.edu/docs/TAP/usingTAP.html#PS)